Nov. 20, 2011

 UCF'S ALL-TIME TIGHT ENDS

-With 21 in 2011, senior Adam Nissley ranks tied for fourth all-time among UCF tight ends in single-season receptions.
+With 21 in 2011, senior Adam Nissley ranks among the all-time great UCF tight ends in history, joining Glenn McCombs, Don Grayzon, John Osborne and Mike Williams in the top six for single-season receptions.

 LOOKING TO BREAK A RECORD